 The NHS Number is classified as a personal data, which means individual details could be identified, however, it is also the most secure form of identifiable data, and the only one we will use when matching the records for linking.
 We also share your information with our Commissioners (the professional NHS staff who oversee our NHS contracts) to plan future healthcare services.
 If your personal details are needed to cross-check information that is going to be used in this way, this will be done under secure conditions by organisations that are part of the NHS or linked to it.
 They use the same confidentiality systems as us.

-We are required by law to report certain information to the appropriate authorities.
+We are required by law to report certain information to the appropriate local and national authorities.
 This is only provided after formal permission has been given by a qualified health professional.
 Occasions when we must pass on information include:

 - where we encounter infectious diseases which may endanger the safety of others, such as meningitis or measles (but not HIV/AIDS)

 - where a formal court order has been issued

 Our guiding principle is that we are holding your records in strictest confidence and only share information when we know it will be used under the same restrictions that we apply to ourselves.
 Information Sharing with Non-NHS Organisations Information may also be required to be shared for your benefit with other non NHS organisations from which you are also receiving care, such as social services.
 Where information sharing is requested by non NHS organisations, we will not disclose any health information without your explicit consent, unless there are exceptional circumstances, such as when the health or safety of others is at risk or where the law requires it.
 We may be asked to share basic information about you, such as your name and address which does not include sensitive information.
 This would normally be to assist them to carry out their statutory duties.

 Shared Care Records

 A 'Shared Care Record' is a shared system that allows healthcare professionals within IC24 to appropriately access (with your consent) the most up-to-date and accurate information about patients to deliver the best possible care.